-Five years ago Tuesday, Take Care was released.
+Five years ago Tuesday, Drake released Take Care.
 It’s the album that Drake fans wanted from his debut, a proper successor to So Far Gone.
 Drake gave us the growing pains of his growing celebrity while proving his prowess as a top rapper.
-The best moments are unflinchingly honest and sincere—you feel his ache for every girl, his hate for every naysayer, and his struggle with his own insecurities.
-Take Care was the raising action that ushered in a new era, a point of change, and a moment that fans of rap and R&B will always remember.
+The best moments are unflinchingly honest and sincere—you feel his ache for every girl, his hate for every naysayer, and his struggle with his insecurities.
+Take Care was the rising action which ushered in a new era—a point of change—and a moment that fans of rap and R&B will always remember.

-Before the release of Take Care, months prior, the internet was introduced to a mysterious voice that didn’t live in a palace, but a house of balloons.
-It was a house where under the glowing moonlight drugs were taken, love was made, and hearts were broken.
-You felt sucked into the madness as if you were invited by the man himself; yet, it’s a party where you never meet the host―he is like Gatsby, allowing us to see the lifestyle without getting close to the man.
-We see him in the reflection of glass tables lined up with coke, we see him in the pupils of women that surround him―an album that’s about observing the environment and not the artist.
-His debut album was only nine songs, but it was perfect in being one cohesive voyage through a bacchanal world that was unlike anything that was out at the time.
+Prior to the release of Take Care, the internet was introduced to a mysterious voice that didn’t live in a palace, but rather a house of balloons.
+Under the glowing moonlight, it was a house where drugs were taken, love was made, and hearts were broken.
+You felt sucked into the madness as if you were invited by the man himself.
+Yet, like mysterious millionaire Jay Gatsby, you never actually meet the host.
+The Weeknd allows you to see the lifestyle without getting too close.
+We see him in the reflection of glass tables lined up with coke, and we see him in the pupils of women that surround him.
+The album is about observing the environment and not the artist.
+His debut was only nine songs, but it was a perfectly cohesive voyage through a bacchanal world that was unlike anything that was out at the time.

-On the 5th anniversary of Take Care, it’s a perfect time to celebrate House Of Balloons.
-Drake’s opus is connected to The Weeknd’s masterpiece.
-Before House Of Balloons was made public, Drake heard it and knew that he needed Abel Tesfaye to complete the album.
-“Crew Love,” “Shot for Me” and “The Ride” were all originally on House Of Balloons.
-Abel to Drake on Take Care was what Cudi was to Kanye on 808s & Heartbreak.
-Their influence is so strong that it feels like a collaboration, more so than a mere solo album.
-Take Care would be a different album without House Of Balloons, and The Weeknd would likely have a different career without the co-sign from Drake.
+On the fifth anniversary of Take Care, it’s the perfect time to celebrate House Of Balloons since Drake’s opus is connected to The Weeknd’s masterpiece.
+Before House Of Balloons was made public, Drake heard the project and knew that he needed Abel Tesfaye to complete the album.
+“Crew Love,” “Shot for Me,” and “The Ride” were all tracks originally on House Of Balloons.
+Abel is to Take Care what Cudi was to Kanye on 808s & Heartbreak.
+Their influence is so strong it feels disingenuous to not call them collaborative albums.
+Take Care would be a different album without House Of Balloons, and The Weeknd would likely have a different career without Drake's almighty co-sign.

-The Weeknd is now a major pop star on the cusp of his third album release.
-It’s a destination that I didn’t see him reaching back in 2011.
+The Weeknd is now a pop star on the cusp of his third album release.
+It’s a destination I didn’t see him reaching back in 2011.
 He seemed too dirty; his sound was dipped in too much sin to be embraced by the masses.
 He changed, adjusted, and evolved.
-Now he’s the mainstream starboy.
-Winter tends to be the best season for his music, a time where the sun sets early and the night crawlers take over.
+Now he’s the mainstream star boy.
 Abel may no longer live in the House of Balloons, but the door is still unlocked for us to enter and explore.